 One thing to remember: Don’t look at my set of essentials as some hard-and-fast rule.
 I’m not saying you have to own these things.

-Consider it more like a boilerplate template; a place to start.
+Consider my essentials more like a boilerplate template; a place to start.
 Feel free to add and remove items that make or don’t make sense for you.

-If you want to be truly minimal, you only need one pair: Dark, raw, unwashed indigo (similar to the pair on the left).
-My go-to denim brand is Levi’s, and I prefer the 501 Tapered or the 502 model.
+Another one of my go-to denim brands is Levi’s.
 The problem with Levi’s is that they change model numbers all the time and it’s hard to keep up.

 I like slim and tapered (or athletic) cuts because they’re designed to have room in the legs and seat, but the leg opening tapers, or becomes smaller, which looks much more clean (clean lines, clean lines!).